CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 If you set the type, size, and attribute to apply to a new column with the **CHANGE** clause or the **MODIFY** clause, the attribute that is currently defined will not be passed to the attribute of the new column.

 When you change data types using the **CHANGE** clause or the **MODIFY** clause, the data can be modified.
-For example, if you shorten the length of a column, the character string may be truncated.
+For example, if you shorten the length of a column, the character string may be truncated if the value of configuration parameter alter_table_change_type_strict is set to **no**.
+But if the parameter value is set to **yes**, the change or modify is not allowed and it returns an error. the configuration parameter allow_truncated_string also affect the similar as alter_table_change_type_strict.

 .. warning::